Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 4. Arrange on dehydrator trays.

-Arrange your jalapeño slices evenly across your dehydrator trays.
+Arrange your jalapeño slices evenly across the dehydrator trays.
 Give some room between peppers and try not to overlap the slices.
 This will promote more even drying of all the chilies.Fresh Jalapeno slices on dehydrator tray

 5. Set temperature to 125°F (52°C).